 4. Cittie of Yorke, Chancery Lane

-Certain boozers give you a swell of pride as you introduce them to people who've never been before.
+Certain boozers give you a swell of pride as you introduce them to newbies.
 Such is the feeling we get at the Cittie of York.
-Who wouldn't fall for that lofty vaulted ceiling like the nave of a church?
+Who wouldn't fall for that lofty vaulted ceiling that's like the nave of a church?
 Who wouldn't swoon at those confessional box-like booths with their miniature palladian windows, ideal for indulging in clandestine drinking sessions?
 If they're full, the cellar bar, with its 'In Vino Veritas' legend writ across the door, will do the trick.
-And a pint for under £5 in this part of London — how can you resist?
 We are, we admit, sad that those gargantuan barrels kept behind the bar are presumably empty.

 Cittie of York, 22 High Holborn, WC1V 6BN